tabzone/purple-velociraptor/src/pages/index.md

       - title: Planogram Space data provides tremendous insights.
         content: >
           But its locked in a flat file or database.
 Reveal helps you unlock the data in a fast innovative way.
+No Software Installing Required!
         actions:
           - label: Learn More
             url: /thank-you